-Here's an example of an ideal 'buy' for income investors using the Maximum Profit system -- oil and gas partnership Delek Logistics Partners (DKL).
-The company has a high RS of 77, which means it is outperforming 77% of the market and is in favor with larger investors.
-And even though the company has only been publicly traded since 2012, its earnings have grown 44% a year since 2002.
-Besides just being undervalued, it also pays a dividend yield of 4.8%.
+Here's a recent example of an ideal 'buy' for income investors using the Maximum Profit system -- oil and gas producer Petrobras Argentina SA (NYSE: PZE).
+As recently as December 9, the company had a high RS of 85, which meant it was outperforming 85% of the market and was in favor with larger investors.

 Thanks to the system -- which puts this stock's relative strength and strong fundamentals to the test constantly even after I buy it -- I can hold onto a solid dividend stock like this one without much worry.
-Even if things happen to go south for this company, the system will tell me long before the stock takes a plunge or cuts its dividend -- which could prevent me from losing thousands of dollars.
+Even if things happen to go south for this company, the system will tell me long before the stock takes a plunge or cuts its dividend -- which gives me potential for large gains and prevents me from losing thousands of dollars.

 - How To Buy Virtually 'Bullet-Proof' Dividend Payers Every Time